luisibanez/open-source-databases-tutorial/source/FileMan/DataModel.rst

     10.5      LOWERCASE CONVERSION (K), [LC;E1,245]
     20.2      DATE INPUT (K), [20.2;E1,245]

-What you see here is the condensed data dictionary listing for the language file.
+What you see here is the condensed data dictionary listing for the Language file.

 Before we explain the condensed data dictionary listing, let's talk about the Fileman user interface.
-Unlike most databases, Fileman includes the end user interface as part of it.
-You just saw a few conventions up here:
+Unlike most database management systems, Fileman includes an end user interface.
+You just saw a few conventions above:

  * To accept your input, you must press enter/return.
  * Typing ``?`` means ask for help.
 On a menu, it give you the menu choices.